-Textbook Problems: Although there will be no graded homework assigned from the textbook, I have provided a list of relevant problems from chapters in the Sharpe, DeVeaux, and Velleman book at the end of the syllabus to give you extra practice on the concepts should you feel you need it.
+Textbook Problems: Although there will be no graded homework assigned from the textbook, I have provided a list of relevant problems from chapters in the Sharpe, DeVeaux, and Velleman book at the end of the syllabus on page 15 to give you extra practice on the concepts if you feel you need it.
 Answers are located in the back of the book.
-All material that you are responsible for knowing for exam purposes will come from my lectures, PowerPoints, and handouts.
-You won't find any surprise questions from the Sharpe et al. textbook on an exam or assignment.
+All material that you are responsible for knowing for exam and assignment purposes will come from my lectures, PowerPoints, and handouts.
+You won't find any surprise questions from the Sharpe et al. textbook on any exam or assignment.